Guerrero powers Jays’ return to Buffalo; beat Marlins 5-1

 Starling Marte hit a double in the Miami fifth that drove in Luis Marte, who made his major league debut.

-On his next time up following his home run, Guerrero was greeted with a chant of “MVP!” in the familiar confines of a stadium where he gained fans during a brief Triple-A stint before being promoted to Toronto.
+On his next time up following his home run, Guerrero was greeted with a chant of “MVP!” in the familiar confines of a stadium where he gained fans during a brief minor league stint before being promoted to Toronto.

-This was the type of home-field advantage the Blue Jays felt they lacked in Dunedin, where a large mix of fans rooted for the visiting teams, including the nearby Tampa Bay Rays.

-That wasn’t the case in Buffalo, where many are familiar with the young core of Toronto’s roster, which spent time developing with the Triple-A Buffalo Bisons.
+This was the type of home-field advantage the Blue Jays felt they lacked in Dunedin.
+In Buffalo, many are familiar with the young core of Toronto’s roster, which spent time developing with the Triple-A Buffalo Bisons.

 Erik Johnson, among the many fans wearing Guerrero shirts and jerseys, lucked out by landing last-minute tickets 13 rows behind home plate.